 What if the job posting doesn’t mention “years of experience” at all?

 At this point, you need to take note of the job title and think about the guidelines I laid out above.
 After that, look for keywords in the description that will hint at what kind of candidate they need.
 If words like “manage” and “strategy” come up, you know this role isn’t entry-level and they need somebody to come in and take charge.
-If the job description mentions that you will be working under a manager and a director, you can assume that they don’t need someone to take charge because they already have that covered.
+If the job description mentions you will be working under a manager and a director, you can assume they don’t need someone to take charge because they already have that covered.

 When there’s no mention of health benefits (other than a foosball table)